GEMS Wellington International School: KHDA inspection report

 The Knowledge and Human Development Authority (KHDA) is an educational quality assurance authority based in Dubai, United Arab Emirates.
 It undertakes early learning, school and higher learning institution management, and rates schools on Dubai based on their performance.
 Schools can achieve from Outstanding to Unsatisfactory.
-Wellington International School is one of only two schools in Dubai to achieve Outstanding in the last 6 annual KHDA inspection reports.
+GEMS Wellington International has received an Outstanding rating since the 2009-2010 school year.

 A summary of the inspection ratings for GEMS Wellington International School:

-A summary of all the schools in Dubai's ratings can be found at KHDA School Ratings.